qli31/assignment5/README.md

 index.php -- This page will use z- pattern to attract users attention.
 The left up corner will be the pizza logo for the website.
 It is in the class "primary", which stand for the primary optical area.
 The right up corner will be the login for the admin.
 It is in the class "strong", which stand for strong follow area.
 The left down corner will be the a text to encourage the users to do the survey (example: fill out the survey and get free pizza).
 It is in the class "weak", which stand for weak visual area.
 The right down corner will the link for user to go survey.php to fill out the survey.
 It is in the class "terminal", which stand for the terminal area.
 The center of the page will be a big heading for pizza and a subtitle right under the heading.
 The heading will be at the center of the page.

 survey.php -- This page will contain the heading of "Yummy pizza, Yummy survey".
 The survey will ask for users' name, email and the following two questions.
-How offen do you eat pizza? -- for thowhis question we are expecting the user to give an interger.
+How offen do you eat pizza? -- for thowhis question we are expecting the user to give an integer.
 It is recommoned for the coder to implement a plugin to check for user input if possible.
 The input will be in type text, name frequence and id frequence.
 What is your favourite kind of pizza? -- for this question we are expecting the respond to be in type char.
 The input will be in type text, name favourite and id favourite.
 For both name and email, the input will be in type text, name will be name and email, and value will also be name and email.
 It is recommanded for the coder to implement an simple email validation.
 All the content will stay under heading and navigation bar.
 It should be at the middle of the page.